DanielYohai/PluralsightProject0/tasks.md

 ## Task 0 - Install `pytest`

-Pytest is not part of the Python Standard Library.
+`pytest` is not part of the Python Standard Library.
 For this project's unit testing, it will be necessary to install third-party `pytest` library on your local development platform:

 https://docs.pytest.org/en/stable/getting-started.html